Our commitment to you as a responsible lender

 Financial Ombudsman Service

-Approved by the Australian Securities and Investments Commission (ASIC), the Financial Ombudsman Service Australia (FOS) is an external dispute resolution scheme for the financial services industry.
-FOS provides accessible and impartial support that is often used as an alternative to legal proceedings for resolving disputes with a participating financial service provider.
+Approved by the Australian Securities and Investments Commission (ASIC), the Australian Financial Complaints Authority (AFCA) is an external dispute resolution scheme for the financial services industry.
+AFCA provides accessible and impartial support that is often used as an alternative to legal proceedings for resolving disputes with a participating financial service provider.
 This service is free to consumers.
-If you have a complaint about a financial service or product such as a home loan, personal loan, financial planning, managed investment or life insurance, and are unable to reach a solution with the provider of that product, then FOS may be able to help.
-For further information call 1800 367 287 or visit www.fos.org.au.
+If you have a complaint about a financial service or product such as a home loan, personal loan, financial planning, managed investment or life insurance, and are unable to reach a solution with the provider of that product, then AFCA may be able to help.
+For further information call 1800 931 678 or visit www.afca.org.au

 Mortgage & Finance Association of Australia